Why Your WordPress Site Needs a Staging Environment

 </Directory>

 Add a robots.txt file to your staging site that blocks all crawlers.
-Place this only on the staging site, never on production.
+Place this only on staging, never on production where it would prevent legitimate indexing.

 User-agent: *